-Suggested Counselor Responses al test is perfect, but a mammogram can find about 90% of all breast cancers the time of the exam in women age 50 and over.
-A breast exam by your health professional can find another 5-10% of the cancers. the time of the exam in women age 50 and over.
-A breast exam by your ations from the FDA have made tougher standards for mammography The regulations cover not only the equipment, but also the personnel. mammograms are not perfect, the accuracy of reading is very high. rams are important even for women who have implants.
-Different is are used during the mammogram to help increase its accuracy.
-It's to tell the technologist and radiologist about your implants before your ram to make sure the staff is experienced in x-raying patients with implants.
-Illicone implants are not transparent on x-ray, they can block a clear view of a behind them, especially if the implant has been placed in front of the chest experienced technologists and radiologists know how to compress the keep from rupturing the implant.
-They can also use special techniques to bnormalities or problems.
-They may slide the implant backward towards the or pull the breast tissue over and in front of the implant.
-Sometimes ag the mammogram can be more difficult, especially if scar tissue has bound the implant or if silicone has leaked into nearby breast tissue.
+Barrier 38: Questions Accuracy of Mammograms Counselor Guidelines Suggested Counselor Responses "I know a woman who had breast cancer and the mammogram didn't find it."
+"I heard that mammograms can make you think you have cancer when you don't and you end up having a lot of unnecessary tests."
+No medical test is perfect.
+And, mammograms do miss more cancers in women under 50 than in women age 50 and over.
+But together, a mammogram and breast exam will find most cancers that are present.
+Having a yearly breast exam, examining your breasts yourself, and having regular mammograms will increase the chance that breast cancer will be found early, if it is present.
+Give information about the accuracy of mammograms.
+New regulations from the FDA have made very high standards for mammography facilities.
+The regulations cover not only the equipment, but also the personnel.
+Although mammograms are not perfect, the accuracy of reading is very high.
+"How accurate are mammograms if you have breast implants?"
+Mammograms are important even for women who have implants.
+Different techniques are used during the mammogram to help increase its accuracy.
+It's important to tell the technologist and radiologist about your implants before your mammogram to make sure the staff is experienced in x-raying patients with implants.
+Because silicone implants are not transparent on x-ray, they can block a clear view of the tissues behind them, especially if the implant has been placed in front of the chest muscles.
+Experienced technologists and radiologists know how to compress the breasts to keep from rupturing the implant.
+They can also use special techniques to find any abnormalities or problems.
+They may slide the implant backwards towards the chest wall or pull the breast tissue over and in front of the implant.
+Sometimes interpreting the mammogram can be more difficult, especially if scar tissue has formed around the implant or if silicone has leaked into nearby breast tissue.
+However, it is still important to get regular mammograms because breast cancer can develop in the tissue surrounding the implant.